acoustic-content-samples/sample-handlebars-render/README.md

 You can do this right from the file system in Firefox, Chrome, or Safari browsers.

 Sample test pages:

-+ index-inline.html:
-+ index-content-spot.html:
-+ carousel-inline.html
-+ carousel-content-spot.html
-+ table-inline.html
-+ content-snippet-generator.html
-+ search-snippet-generator.html
-+ template-preview.html
-+ process-results.html
++ index-inline.html: This shows how you can use in-line Handlebars syntax to include dynamic content or search results from WCH.
++ index-content-spot.html: This shows a similar example to the previous, but in this case it uses "content spots" with Handlebars templates that are stored in WCH.
++ carousel-inline.html: This shows a simple carousel that displays search results using the in-line Handlebars functionality.
++ carousel-content-spot.html: This shows a similar carousel to be previous, with a remote template stored in WCH.
++ table-inline.html: This shows an HTML table showing search results using the in-line templating functionality.
++ content-snippet-generator.html: This lets you use the WCH content palette to select a content item and generate a snippet of HTML that lets you insert live content into any HTML page.
++ search-snippet-generator.html: This generates a snippet of HTML for showing search results that are rendered with a template.
++ template-preview.html: This page is used for previewing and testing Handlebars templates from the local file system.
+It must be using with the Express server described below.
++ process-results.html: This shows how you can specify a function to do additional processing of content before it is used with Handlebars rendering.

 ## Previewing and testing templates locally with Express server

-For the remote template feature (using the data-wch-remote-template-name attribute), there is a simple Express server you can use that loads templates from the local assets/sample-handlebars-render/hbs-templates folder.
+For previewing and testing the remote template feature (using the data-wch-remote-template-name attribute), there is a simple Express server you can use that loads templates from the local assets/sample-handlebars-render/hbs-templates folder.

-To use this server...
+To use this server:
 1. Run npm install from the root project folder
 2. Run node main.js to start the Express server

-#### Using template-preview page for testing local templates
+#### Using template-preview page for preview and test of local templates

-#### Using local templates with other sample pages
+The page template-preview.html can be used to preview template files from the local file system.
+To use this, you need to run the Express server as described above.
+Then open template-preview.html using localhost and the port of the Express server.
+The URL is shown in the console when you run the server.

+From template-preview.html you can select any of the templates you have under the hbs-templates folder without having to push them to the WCH server first.
+It's a convenient way to make iterative changes to templates and view the results.